BatmansUnity/B2Qreleases/terms.md

 ## 2) Content & Intellectual Property

-The app, its software, design, quiz questions, and other materials are owned by **{{ site.company | default: "Your Company/Name" }}** or its licensors and are protected by applicable laws.
+The app, its software, design, quiz questions, and other materials are owned by ***Book2Quiz** or its licensors and are protected by applicable laws.
 No rights are granted except as needed to use the app as intended.

 ## 3) Purchases & Subscriptions